zsd7200/OneWordStoryBot/README.md

 Discord.js bot for one-word stories.

 The bot will record every message in a single channel after a user types the './start' command.
-After typing 'end', the message will be sent in Discord and posted to Twitter.
+After typing './end', the message will be sent in Discord and posted to Twitter.

 Requires [discord.js](https://www.npmjs.com/package/discord.js) and [twit](https://www.npmjs.com/package/twit).